ecommerce trust seals

 The checkout is the most beneficial part of your ecommerce store to add trust badges.
 However, other places throughout your store would also benefit from these seals.

-Here are some of the areas in your ecommerce site where trust badges can have a great impact.
+Here are some of the areas in your ecommerce site where trust badges can have a great impact in a little more detail.

 1. The homepage or landing page